-- Pregnant women.

-- Anyone aged 65 or over, even if they feel fit and healthy at the moment.

-- Children and adults who have any of the following medical conditions:

-- a chronic chest condition such as asthma;

-- a chronic heart condition;

-- chronic liver disease;

-- chronic kidney disease;

-- diabetes;

-- lowered immunity due to disease or treatment such as steroids or cancer therapy (people living in the same house as someone with lowered immunity may also need to be vaccinated);

-- a chronic neurological condition, such as stroke, multiple sclerosis or a condition that affects your nervous system, such as cerebral palsy;

-- are seriously overweight (BMI>40);

-- any other serious medical condition check with your doctor if you are unsure.
+- Pregnant women. - All children aged 2 up to and including age 16. - Anyone aged 50 or over, even if they feel fit and healthy at the moment. - Children aged 6 months to 2 years old and adults who have any of the following medical conditions: - a chronic chest condition such as asthma or children (6m-2y) who have been admitted to hospital with a chest infection; - a chronic heart condition; - chronic liver disease; - chronic kidney disease; - diabetes; - lowered immunity due to disease or treatment such as steroids or cancer therapy (people living in the same house as someone with lowered immunity may also need to be vaccinated); - a chronic neurological condition, such as stroke, multiple sclerosis or a condition that affects your nervous system, such as cerebral palsy; - are seriously overweight (BMI>40); - any other serious medical condition check with your doctor if you are unsure.

-- Children who have previously been admitted to hospital with a chest infection.

-- Children attending schools for children with severe learning difficulties. - Anyone living in a residential or nursing home. - Main carers for elderly or disabled people. - you should seek advice from your GP surgery as to whether you should be vaccinated so you can continue to look after the person you care for.
-You should also ensure that they are vaccinated (if recommended).
+- Anyone living in a residential or nursing home. - Main carers for elderly or disabled people. - you should seek advice from your GP surgery as to whether you should be vaccinated so you can continue to look after the person you care for.
+You should also ensure that they are vaccinated (if recommended). - Close contacts of immunocompromised individuals.